Kereta Api Indonesia: Logo history

-When it was first inaugurated as a single company, the logo of the Republic of Indonesia Railway Service was a red and white circle with a sketch of the front of a steam locomotive at its cente.
+When it was first inaugurated as a single company, the logo of the Republic of Indonesia Railway Service was a red and white circle with a sketch of the front of a steam locomotive at its centre.
 This logo was used from 1945 to 1950.

 The second logo during the Djawatan Kereta Api era was launched in the form of a circle around a winged wheel with the initials DKA in the centre, and the words "Djawatan" at the top and "Kereta Api" at the bottom.
 With the launch of the CC200 locomotive in September 1953, the winged wheel logo design began to be used on the front and rear of the locomotive.
 The wheels featured five twin wings.
 This logo was then used as the locomotive logo until the company's transformation into a Perum in early 1991.